Shadowrun Chronicles: Boston Lockdown: Development and release

 Following the success of the Shadowrun Returns Kickstarter campaign, Cliffhanger Productions initiated a similar campaign to crowdsource $500,000 in July 2012, and pledged to deliver a closed beta version of Shadowrun Online for contributors around May 2013.

 Director's Cut

 Regarding Shadowrun Chronicles: INFECTED Director's Cut, the Director's Cut version combines the two games Shadowrun Chronicles: Boston Lockdown and the INFECTED! campaigns into one game, so other related products were not needed.
 It was released on Steam on December 10, 2015.
 A Missions DLC was released for this INFECTED!
 Director's Cut on February 25, 2016.

 Game server shut-down

 On November 30, 2018, the servers were shut down, citing the license running out and the game making barely enough to keep the servers running.
 Due to the license only allowing online games, the game needs the servers to work, even in a "play alone" mode using NPCs instead of other players in missions.

 Despite different expectations, Microsoft had no interest in renewing the license and "persistent ransomware attacks" had been increasing the cost of running the server.

-There is some talk about either having someone else running servers or finding a way to run a server locally for at least the "playing alone" with NPCs part.